Stuycs-K/finalprojectapcs-3-liu-simon-lei-james/DEVLOG-James.md

 - Added animations for all instances of taking damage
 - Changed highlight to preserve while action bar is being changed
 - Added cheats to toggle wear rate

+### Confirmation Statement
+Simon Liu - I believe this document accurately reflects the contributions of my teammate.